unode/panyc/README.md

 This wrapper was created because the provided command line binary has limited automation functionality making it hard to script in a fault tolerant way.

+The branch `openconnect` contains a rough adaptation of Panyc to work with the OpenConnect client.

 Its main features are: